DrRichXu/Combinatorics/index.md

         <a href="http://math.cnu.edu.cn/szdw/qtjs/161049.htm" target="_blank">Gennian Ge</a>,
     </span>
   <p>
-    <p> In this work,  In this paper, we consider the  Erdos-Falconer distance problem under Hamming distance, which is the most important metric in coding theory.
-We show a non-trivial bound for the threshold on the cardinality |I| so that ∆(I) contains a positive proportion of the whole distance set.</p>
+    <p>In this paper, we study the Turan number of 1-subdivision of $K_{3,t}$.
+More precisely, we provide
+an explicit construction $K_{3,30}$-free graph, which makes progress on the known estimation for the smallest value of t concerning a problem posed by Conlon, Janzer and Lee. </p>
   <div class="item__primary-actions">
     <span><a href="1214.pdf" target="_blank">PDF</a></span>
 </div>